pzingg/todo_absinthe/README.md

 * `subscriptionId` - the same id used for the topic.
 * `result` - a JSON value containing the standard GraphQL `data` reply.

-More detailed comments can be found in the single Elm source file located in the repository at `assets/elm/src/Todo.elm`.
+To unsubscribe from a subscription, Elm pushes an "unsubscribe" event to the "\*" channel with a payload specifying the subscription ID.

 A clickable link was added to the original footer in the Elm user interface in order to exercise pubsub operations.
 Clicking the link will either subscribe to the subscriptions "itemsCreated", "itemsUpdated" and "itemsDeleted", or unsubscribe from them.

-### Client side GraphQL operations over WebSockets

-To make an Absinthe query, mutation, or subscription request, Elm pushes a "doc" event to the "\*" channel.
-The payload is JSON encoded with GraphQL variables and the operation document.
-The reply constructed by Absinthe is received as an Elm message and the payload decoded as necessary.

-To unsubscribe from a subscription, Elm pushes an "unsubscribe" event with the subscription ID encoded in the payload.
+For more information, see the comments in the single Elm source file located in the repository at `assets/elm/src/Todo.elm`.

 ## TODO: Syncing Offline Edits